-Sauget imposes a tax of 1.50%, and Rosemont and Joliet impose taxes of 1.25%; 19 other home-rule units including Chicago impose taxes of 1%; Cook County and 13 home-rule units, 0.75%; 23 home-rule units, 0.5%; and 10 home-rule units, 0.25%.
+Sauget imposes a tax of 1.50%, and Chicago, Rosemont, and Joliet impose taxes of 1.25%; 18 other home-rule units collect 1%; Cook County and 13 home-rule units, 0.75%; 23 home-rule units, 0.5%; and 10 home-rule units, 0.25%.
 The RTA, DuPage County Water Commission, and Metro East Transit Districts impose the maximum rates allowed.
 The Department of Revenue collects these local taxes along with the 6.25% statewide tax.

-The Illinois Municipal Code authorizes non-home-rule municipalities by referendum to impose sales taxes, except on food and drugs, for public infrastructure and/or property tax relief at rates of 0.25% or 0.5%.
-The Illinois Department of Revenue collects those taxes (65 ILCS 5/8-11-1.1 and 5/8-11-1.3).
-Over 40 such municipalities have imposed such taxes.
+The Illinois Municipal Code authorizes non-home-rule municipalities by referendum to tax sales, except of food and drugs, for public infrastructure and/or property tax relief at rates of 0.25%, 0.5%, 0.75%, or 1.0%.
+The Illinois Department of Revenue collects those taxes for the municipalities that impose them (65 ILCS 5/8-11-1.1 and 5/8-11-1.3).
+Over 40 municipalities have imposed such taxes.
 A special provision allows East Peoria to impose a sales tax of 1.25% (65 ILCS 5/8-11-1.6).
 Any county by referendum may impose a sales tax, except on food and drugs, for public safety or transportation purposes in 0.25% increments.
 The Illinois Department of Revenue collects those taxes (55 ILCS 5/5-1006.5).
 At least 24 counties have imposed them.

-Food and drugs
+Food and drugs:

 The state collects a 1% tax on sales of food for consumption off the premises; food served in hospitals and nursing homes incident to providing other services; prescription and nonprescription drugs; and medical appliances.
 This tax is collected by the Department of Revenue and paid into the Local Government Tax Fund for distribution to municipalities and counties.
 The state does not keep any of this revenue.
-In addition, Chicago is authorized to levy a tax on soft drinks which the state collects; and state collects sales taxes on food and drugs for two transit districts (both impose the maximum tax allowed).
+In addition, Chicago is authorized to levy a tax on soft drinks, which the state collects; and the state collects sales taxes on food and drugs for two transit districts (both at the maximum rates allowed).

-Chicago (soft drinks only) 0.25% or more in 0.25%

-increments (3.0% maximum)

-Regional Transportation 1.00% maximum in Cook County; Authority (RTA) 0.25% maximum in DuPage, Kane

-0.25% maximum in DuPage, Kane, Lake, McHenry, and Will Counties

-Metro East Transit District 0.75% maximum
+Chicago (soft drinks only) 0.25% or more in 0.25% increments (3.0% maximum) Regional Transportation Authority (RTA) 1.00% maximum in Cook County 0.25% maximum in DuPage, Kane, Lake, McHenry, and Will Counties Metro East Transit District 0.75% maximum

-Use Tax
+Use Tax:

-The increase in the general sales tax rate from 5% to 6.25% also increased collections of use tax by 25% (1.25 \div 5).
+The increase in the general sales tax rate from 5% to 6.25% also increased collections of use tax by $25\% (1.25 \div 5)$.
 The additional revenue is distributed as follows:

-- (a) 20% to Chicago. - (b) 10% to RTA Occupation and Use Tax Replacement Fund. - (c) 0.6% to Metro East Mass Transit District. - (d) \$37.8 million (through FY 2025) to Build Illinois Bond Account Fund. - (e) The rest to the Local Government Distributive Fund (distributed by population to local governments other than Chicago).
+- (a) 20% to Chicago. - (b) 10% to RTA Occupation and Use Tax Replacement Fund. - (c) 0.6% to Metro East Mass Transit District. - (d) \$37.8 million to Build Illinois Bond Account Fund (through FY 2025). - (e) The rest to the Local Government Distributive Fund (distributed by population to local governments other than Chicago).